 1. Expand the tax revenue base.
-2. Align the tax procedures to international practice, base erosion profit sharing (Action 4), and the East African Common External Tarrif codes.
+2. Align the tax procedures to international practice, base erosion profit sharing (Action 4), and the East African Common External Tariff codes.
 3. Increase shareholder control.
 4. Eliminate tax contradiction and avoidance arising from misinterpretation in those businesses carried out through online platforms.
 5. Allow for enhanced engagement of University and TVET graduates by providing incentives to employers.
 6. Make it easier for a person to establish real estate investment trusts.
-7. Make acquisition of PIN a mandatory requirement for a person intending to sell goods and services in Kenya.
+7. Limit tax refund claims by tax payers.
+8. Make acquisition of PIN a mandatory requirement for a person intending to sell goods and services in Kenya.
+9. Support growth of the ICT Sector by reducing excise duty payable by suppliers of internet data services to consumers.

-8. Support growth of the ICT Sector by reducing excise duty payable by suppliers of internet data services to consumers.
-9. Result in increase of prices of some products due to enhanced excise duty payable on imported goods.
+10. Result in increase of prices of some products due to enhanced excise duty payable on imported goods.
 However, prices of some products like food supplements and medical supplies will reduce following exemption from VAT.
-10. Clarify matters related to concurrent prosecution by delinking civil and criminal processes so that a case before one court shall not affect prosecution of the other.
-11. Encourage whistle blowing by increasing reward incentives to informers.
-12. Benefit retirees by covering their medical bills through the establishment of the proposed post-retirement medical fund.
-13. Tighten the noose on tax evasion, fraud, money-laundering, and financing of terrorism.
+11. Clarify matters related to concurrent prosecution by delinking civil and criminal processes so that a case before one court shall not affect prosecution of the other.
+12. Encourage whistle blowing by increasing reward incentives to informers.
+13. Benefit retirees by covering their medical bills through the establishment of the proposed post-retirement medical fund.
+14. Tighten the noose on tax evasion, fraud, money-laundering, and financing of terrorism.